kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 | translations | string  | Optional | This allows dApp developers to pass custom translations.
 You can read more about this in the Translations guide                                                                                                                                                                                                                                                                           |
 | optimistic   | boolean | Optional | This allows dApps to optimistically move forward in their transaction flows without having to wait for the transaction to be confirmed on the blockchain.
 When this is enabled, `pendingTxIds` will be returned so that the dApp can keep track of the status of the submitted transactions and update the UI accordingly.
 Please see the docs for more information about how this works. |

+Transactions can grow in size well beyond what is accepted in `searchParameters`.
+To enable users to sign these transactions, you should send the transaction parameters to the SpireKey endpoint using the anchor hashtag (#) instead of the searchParameter question mark (?).

 The following is an example of how you would construct the route:

 ```ts